Platform tailored co-design of gate-based quantum simulation: Trapped Ion Noise Model

 where $\overline{x}(t)=\frac{1}{t_{g}}\int_{t}^{t+t_{g}}ds\left\langle\hat{x}(s)\right\rangle$ and $\hat{x}$ is the position operator of the ion.
 Letting $\hat{p}$ be the canonically conjugate ion momentum operator, we define the usual bosonic creation and annihilation operators $\hat{a}^{\dagger}=\left(\hat{x}-i\hat{p}\right)/\sqrt{2}$ and $\hat{a}=\left(\hat{x}+i\hat{p}\right)/\sqrt{2}$.
 The average ion position only depends on the average energy of the harmonic motion: $\overline{x}^{2}(t)=\hbar\left\langle\hat{n}(t)\right\rangle/\left(m\omega_{0}\right)$ where $m$ is the mass of the ion and $\hat{n}=\hat{a}^{\dagger}\hat{a}$ is the occupation number.

-We must describe the dynamics of the ions' harmonic motion in order to compute the distribution and correlations of the Rabi frequencies, and by extention the phases of the unitary gate.
+We must describe the dynamics of the ions' harmonic motion in order to compute the distribution and correlations of the Rabi frequencies, and by extension the phases of the unitary gate.
 Letting the state of the system be $\rho\left(t\right)$, we can model the dynamics with the Lindblad master equation

 where the first term represents the coherent harmonic oscillation of the ions, the second term represents an increase in the oscillation amplitude at rate $\gamma_{+}$, and the third term represents a decrease in the oscillation amplitude at rate $\gamma_{-}$.
-These latter two terms describe the incoherent dynamics of the ions resulting from backgrond electric field fluctuations.
+These latter two terms describe the incoherent dynamics of the ions resulting from background electric field fluctuations.
 Assuming that this background field exists in a thermal state at temperature $T$, the ions' oscillation amplitude changes at rates $\gamma_{+}=\gamma\mathcal{N}\left(\omega_{0},T\right)$ and $\gamma_{-}=\gamma\left(\mathcal{N}\left(\omega_{0},T\right)+1\right)$, where $\mathcal{N}\left(\omega_{0},T\right)=1/\left(e^{\hbar\omega_{0}/k_{B}T}-1\right)$ is the Bose-Einstein distribution of the electric field occupation.
 We assume that the background electric field is at infinite temperature so both these rates are equal and redefine $\gamma$ such that $\gamma_{+}=\gamma_{-}=\gamma$.
+Given that the relevant phonon frequencies are of the order of a few hundreds of kHz, this approximation is satisfied down to very low temperatures~\cite{Brownnutt2015}.
 We also assume that the laser pulse enacting the gate does not affect the ions' motional state; in this sense, it is a weak measurement rather than a strong measurement which would collapse the ions' motion into a particular eigenstate of the occupation $\hat{n}$.

-In typical trapped ion experiments, the initial preparation of the system involves cooling it close to its motional ground state.
+In trapped ion experiments, it is possible to cool the chain close to its motional ground state during preparation of the system.
 We therefore assume that the initial motional state of the system is the phonon vacuum $\rho\left(t_{0}\right)=\ket{0}\bra{0}$.
 Dynamics under Eq.~\eqref{eq:masterEq} will then evolve the system into a harmonically oscillating coherent state undergoing a diffusive random walk in its amplitude.
-It therefore makes sense to describe the system state in terms of its P-function representation:
+It therefore makes sense to describe the system state in terms of its Glauber-Sudarshan P-function representation:

 where $\{\ket{\alpha}\}$ are coherent states that form a basis for the system.
 The dynamics of the system is then captured by a Fokker-Planck equation for the P-function, $P\left(\alpha,\alpha^{*},t\right)$,